 - Note that any wheels that cannot be fixed on-site will be sent to Wheels America location for repair or exchange.

 - Cost of Services: Cost of services will vary by damage and services required.
 To find out the cost of the services you need, you will have to contact your local Fix Rim location.

-- Website: To find more information about the wheel services offered by Fix Rim check here
+- Website: Find more information about the wheel services offered by Fix Rim check here

 - Location Finder: Fix Rim is not a large chain, but there are Fix Rim locations in a few states.
-To find your nearest Fix Rim location check here
+Find your nearest Fix Rim location.

 Wheels America is the fixed location wheel repair shop associated with Fix Rim.
 Wheels America will fix wheels that cannot be fixed on site by Fix Rim.
 Additionally, Wheels America allows customers to send in their wheels to be fixed as the business does not currently have many locations.
 Wheels America will call the customer and discuss payment method if wheels are sent by mail.

 - Services Offered: Wheels America claims that the shops can fix almost any type of alloy wheel damage.
 The exceptions would be wheels that have been warped in the center hub area of the wheel or wheels that have excessive broken areas.
 A Wheels America repair technician will assess the damage and determine if the wheel is repairable.
 Note that in some cases steel wheels can be fixed by Wheels America, however, it is not a companywide policy.
 You will need to contact your local Wheels America for more information about fixing steel wheels.

 - Curb Rash